European Stocks Rise, Nvidia Drags Down Nasdaq - UrduPoint

 "But if it continues to lose ground, then there's a danger of contagion, with selling spreading to other big tech Names," he warned.

-He added that this could lead to a deeper and more protracted pull-back for tech stocks.
+Morrison added that this could lead to a deeper and more protracted pullback for tech stocks.

-Kathleen Brooks, research director at XTB, said part of the explanation in the drop was due a large exchange traded fund (ETF) rebalancing its holdings.
+"There's some natural rotation just given how massive the outperformance between the big tech stocks and the artificial intelligence momentum plays has been relative to the broader market," said Briefing.com analyst Patrick O'Hare.

-Another reason is "that retail traders and speculators are taking profits as we move into the slower peak summer months."
+"There's just a kind of natural consolidation and rotation trade taking place there."

 Investors are also tracking developments in Japan as the Yen struggles against the Dollar, leading the country's top Currency official to warn that authorities were ready to step in to provide support as the unit hovers around three-decade lows.